MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 You can assess the results of each match pair and its rules in the **Matched records details** table.
 Compare the number of records that came from a match pair against the percentage of successfully matched records.

 Review the rules of a match pair to see the percentage of successfully matched records at the rule level.
 Select the ellipsis (...) and then select **Match preview** to view all these records on the rule level.
-We recommend that you tkae a look at some records to validate that they were matched correctly.
+We recommend that you take a look at some records to validate that they were matched correctly.

 Try different precision thresholds on conditions to find the optimal value.